Home » Blog » Bank Phone Call Scam: Red Flags & What Real Banks Never Do

 I clicked a link

-Close the page, check what you entered and secure any accounts involved.
+Close the page, check what you entered and secure any account involved.

 Read the link guidance